Cassiano26/02-api-rest-nodeJS/README.md

 ## Environment Variables

-The project requires the following environment variables, which can be found in the `.env.example` file:
+The project requires the following environment variables on `.env`, which can be found in the `.env.example` file:

 ```plaintext
 DATABASE_URL="./db/app.db"